Google’s PageRank factors help Google’s Spiders Index your pages. Google’s PageRank measures the importance of a web page.

 50. Parked Domains: A Google update in December of 2011 decreased search visibility of parked domains.

-51. Useful Content: As pointed out by Backlinko reader Jared Carrizales, Google may distinguish between “quality” and “useful” content.
+51. Useful Content: Google may distinguish between “quality” and “useful” content.